 Recall that there is \emph{Happel-Seidel symmetry} developed in \cite{Happel:Seidel:2010}.
 More precisely, for any $a,b\geq 2$, there is an equivalence for $n=(a-1)(b-1)$.
 This symmetry has a nice explanation from the knowledge of weighted projective lines, since both of these two categories are equivalent to the stable category of vector bundles $\svect\X:=\vect\X/[\mathcal{L}]$, obtained from $\vect\X$ by factoring out all line bundles $\mathcal{L}$, for the weighted projective line $\X$ of weight type $(2,a,b)$, c.f. \cite{Kussin:Lenzing:Meltzer:2013adv}.
 By analysing the realization of Nakayama algebras in the stable category $\svect\X$, we obtain further symmetries between Nakayama algebras, called \emph{extended Happel-Seidel symmetry} as follows (see Proposition \ref{HS-symmetry}):

-With the help of the (extended) Happel-Seidel symmetries, we provide a new proof for the classification result of piecewise hereditary Nakayama categories obtained in \cite{Happel:Seidel:2010}, by taking perpendicular category approach (see Theorem \ref{classification-of-piecewise-hereditary-nakayama-cat}).
+With the help of the (extended) Happel-Seidel symmetries, we provide a new (simple) proof for the classification result of piecewise hereditary Nakayama categories obtained in \cite{Happel:Seidel:2010}, by taking perpendicular category approach (see Theorem \ref{classification-of-piecewise-hereditary-nakayama-cat}).

-We will give a brief outline of the content of this paper.
+We will give a brief outline of this paper.
 In Section 2 we recall some basic materials and explain some notations.
-In Section 3, we construct a tilting complex in the bounded derived category of coherent sheaves for weight type $(2,3,r)$, whose endomorphism algebra is isomorphic to the Nakayama algebra $N_{r+4}(r)$.
-Then by using perpendicular category and one-point extension approaches we obtain four families of Nakayama algebras of module or Fuchsian types.
-In Section 4, we state the extended Happel-Seidel symmetries between different Nakayama algebras, and then provide a new proof for the classification result of piecewise hereditary Nakayama categories obtained in \cite{Happel:Seidel:2010}.
-In order to obtain the sporadic Nakayama algebras of Fuchsian type in Figure \ref{Figure1}, we investigate the stable category $\zvect\X$ of vector bundles in more details in Section 5.
-We finally construct tilting objects consisting of line bundles in the stable category $\zvect\X$ for weight types $(2,4,5),(2,4,7),(2,5,5)$ and (2,5,6) respectively, whose endomorphism algebras are Nakayama algebras.
-The proofs of the extension-free properties in these four cases are considered case by case, hence we put them in Appendix A. In the final Section 6, we give the explicit formulas of the Coxeter polynomials for a class of Nakayama algebras, and then obtain the main classification result for Nakayama algebras of Fuchsian type (under certain mild conjectures).
+In Section 3, we construct a tilting complex in the bounded derived category of coherent sheaves over the weighted projective line of weight type $(2,3,r)$, whose endomorphism algebra is isomorphic to the Nakayama algebra $N_{r+4}(r)$.
+Then by using perpendicular category and one-point extension approaches we obtain four families of Nakayama algebras of module type or Fuchsian type.
+In Section 4, we state the extended Happel-Seidel symmetries between distinct Nakayama algebras, and then provide a new proof for the classification result of piecewise hereditary Nakayama categories obtained in \cite{Happel:Seidel:2010}.
+In order to obtain the sporadic Fuchsian Nakayama categories in Figure \ref{Figure1}, we investigate the stable category $\zvect\X$ of vector bundles in more details in Section 5.
+We finally construct tilting objects consisting of line bundles in $\zvect\X$ for weight types $(2,4,5),(2,4,7),(2,5,5)$ and (2,5,6) respectively, whose endomorphism algebras are Nakayama algebras.
+The proofs of the extension-free properties need to be considered case by case, which are put in Appendix \ref{Appendix A}.
+In the final Section 6, we give the explicit formulas of the Coxeter polynomials for a class of Nakayama algebras, and then obtain the main classification result for Nakayama algebras of Fuchsian type, under certain mild conjectures.

 We denote by $\mmod \Lambda$ the category of finitely generated left $\Lambda$-modules, and denote by $D^b(\Lambda)\simeq D^b(\Lambda')$ the derived equivalence between $\Lambda$ and $\Lambda'$.
-The Serre functor of a triangulated category is denoted by $\bS=\tau[1]$.
+The Serre functor of a triangulated category is denoted by $\bS=\tau[1]$, where $\tau$ is the Auslander-Reiten translation and $[1]$ denotes the suspension functor.
 For unexplained representation-theoretic and derived category terminology, we refer to \cite{AuslanderReitenSmalo1995, Happel:1988} and \cite{Ringel:1984}.